Shistavanen/atelier/README.md

 # Front End Capstone
-Rpp2204mazon - Your one stop shopping site
+BobaZone - Your one stop shopping site

 # Description
 Our e-commerce web application is designed to provide users with a comprehensive and user-friendly shopping experience.
 The main features of the application include: